zhiyuli/netcdf4-parallel/README.md

-# set up development environment for parallel-NetCDF4-C project
+# Set up development environment for parallel-NetCDF4-C project

 This repo contains a Eclipse (Neon.2 Release 4.6.2) C project that holds some parallel-NetCDF4-C demo codes.